jdevries3133/nicks_birthday_2021/mail/README.md

 That's painful to beat
 Whether cherry, peach, or aloo

-Answer must be provided as numbered list
+Format your answer as three words each separated by a new line.

 Solution:

-1. Pi
+- Pi
-2. E
+- E
-3. Pie
+- Pie

 **Riddle Three**